 La India Dormida, which translates into The Sleeping Indian Girl in Spanish, is a mountain with a ridge that’s shaped like a sleeping woman’s body.
 You can easily see the resemblance when looking at it from El Valle de Anton (not so much when you’re actually on top of the mountain).

 The path to the summit takes you through a beautiful rainforest and offers some amazing views of the town below.
 It’s surely one of the best things to do in El Valle de Anton.

 In this post, you’ll find everything you need to know about La India Dormida hike.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

-If you’re also planning to explore the rest of Panama, take a look at my post on the coolest attractions in Panama City and the best beaches in Bocas del Toro, a gorgeous tropical archipelago off the country’s Caribbean coast.
+If you’re also planning to explore the rest of Panama, take a look at my posts on the coolest attractions in Panama City and the best beaches in Bocas del Toro, a gorgeous tropical archipelago off the country’s Caribbean coast.

 How to get to La India Dormida hike

 The trailhead of the La India Dormida hike is called Piedra Pintada and it’s an easy 10-15 minute walk from the center of El Valle de Anton.
 Unless you’re doing the hike early in the morning to catch the sunrise, there will most likely be someone at the ticket booth where you’ll have to pay a 3 USD entrance fee.